-In developed countries, few patients with retinoblastoma present with extraocular disease.
+In high-income countries, few patients with retinoblastoma present with extraocular disease.
 Extraocular disease may be localized to the soft tissues surrounding the eye or to the optic nerve beyond the margin of resection.
-However, further extension may occur into the brain and meninges with subsequent seeding of the spinal fluid, as well as distant metastatic disease involving the lungs, bones, and bone marrow.
+However, further extension may progress into the brain and meninges with subsequent seeding of the spinal fluid and as distant metastatic disease involving the lungs, bones, and bone marrow.

-Intracranial dissemination occurs by direct extension through the optic nerve and its prognosis is dismal.
-Treatment for these patients should include platinum-based intensive systemic chemotherapy and CNS-directed therapy.
-Although intrathecal chemotherapy has been traditionally used, there is no preclinical or clinical evidence to support its use.
-Although the use of irradiation in these patients is controversial, responses have been observed with craniospinal irradiation, using 25 Gy to 35 Gy to the entire craniospinal axis and a boost (10 Gy) to sites of measurable disease.
-Therapeutic intensification with high-dose marrow-ablative chemotherapy and autologous hematopoietic progenitor cell rescue has been explored, but its role is not yet clear.[Level of evidence: 3iiA]
+Intracranial dissemination occurs by direct extension through the optic nerve, and its prognosis is dismal.
+Treatment for these patients includes platinum-based intensive systemic chemotherapy and CNS-directed therapy.
+Although intrathecal chemotherapy has been used traditionally, there is no preclinical or clinical evidence to support its use.
+The administration of radiation therapy to these patients is controversial.
+Responses have been observed with craniospinal radiation using 25 Gy to 35 Gy to the entire craniospinal axis and a boost (10 Gy) to sites of measurable disease.